Curriculum

 Alongside their examined curriculum, students at QEGS will have P.E./Games, PHSE, Careers, Citizenship and Religious Education.

 A differentiated curriculum is provided for students who would benefit from the additional time gained within a reduced GCSE study programme.
-Those who study for two science qualifications rather than the three separate sciences work towards the Level 2 Certificate in Personal Finance.
+Those who study for two science qualifications rather than the three separate sciences work towards the Level 2 Higher Project Qualification.

 Sixth Form